Vitamin C For Pets: Why It’s Important

 These are not hard and fast rules, but they will give you a rough idea about the right dosage of vitamin C for your pet:

-For cats, puppies, or small dogs, a daily dose of 250mg is about right.
+For kittens, puppies, or small dogs, a daily dose of 250mg is about right.

 Medium-sized dogs will do well with about 500mg of vitamin C each day.

 For large dogs, about 750mg of vitamin C daily should do it.

 Senior dogs require the largest amount of Vitamin C because their immune systems are weakening.
 A daily dose of 500mg to 1000mg per 40 - 50lbs of body weight is a standard dose for aging dogs.

 Cats are typically ok to take between 150mg and 500mg of vitamin C a day.